Broken Ankle Recovery Time: Best Treatment & Rehab 2021

 Venous insufficiency.

 This is a minor fracture of the fibula.
 The patient avulsed the ligament from the tip of the fibula.
-Ligaments to worry about here are the ATFL, PTFL and CFL.
-This can be very difficult to notice sometimes!
+This cannot be easy to notice sometimes!
+Ligaments to worry about here are the ATFL, PTFL, and CFL.

 Broken Ankle X-ray:

-An X-ray or CT scan is need to know the full extent of the break for sure.
+An X-ray or CT scan is needed to know the full extent of the break for sure.

 It is impossible to be 100% certain whether an ankle injury is a fracture or not without it.